felixknox/single.js/README.md

 ReadySetSingleApplication
 =========================

-A ultra simple framework for single page applications - inspired by the work of Josef Kjærgaard and his amazing Flash framework.
+A simple wrapper framework for single page applications that relies on a tree structure.

 the JSON relies on this structure: